vlasebian/movie-recommendation-system/commands.md

 Deploy service stack (issue this command on the manager vm):
 `docker stack deploy -c <docker-compose.yml> <app-name>`

-See all the services in the stack:
+See the status of the services in the stack:
 `docker stack ps <app-name>`

 See the logs of a service:
 `docker service logs -f <service-name>`

-sudo ifconfig vboxnet0 down && sudo ifconfig vboxnet0 up
+Get info about the services in the stack:
+`docker stack services <stack-name>`

+Restart service with:
+`docker service update --force <id>`